 - The Elective Block To cater to personal interests, the student will take one elective per semester through Laurel Springs.
 Examples include Computer Science & Coding, World Religions, Fashion & Interior Design, Archaeology, Painting, Biotechnology, and Philosophy.

 - The Exploration Bock With a Project-Based Learning model at its core, which organizes learning around a project to promote critical thinking and student autonomy, this block will have the student use prior knowledge from other blocks to embark on investigations of his or her choosing.
 The goal of these experiments and research is to think critically and address real world problems.
+Moreover, students will declare a life mission early in their junior year as a way to guide their final years of exploration at Socrates.
+Their mission will also lead to a roadmap of where they ought to be headed after Socrates.

 - The Flex Block Here the student has the opportunity to step out of the traditional student role and experience personal development, physical well-being, and service to others.
 The student may choose to learn a new sport or assist in after school activities, like tutoring, drama, or yearbook.